Frequently asked questions

 6. Commemorative guest gifts

-Where Guest Count doesn't make a difference
+Where Guest Count does not make a difference

 1. Live musicians will charge the same regardless of the number of guests, as playing an instrument or singing requires the same time and effort for one person or 800 guests.